Refund Schedules For Specific Terms

 6. Full refund of tuition, the technology fee, and Clarion University mandatory student fees shall be granted to students of State System universities who are military reservists or members of the National Guard and are ordered to active military service by the President of the United States or the Governor of the Commonwealth of Pennsylvania.

 7. Refunds for meals will be based on usage and determined by the Residence Life Office.
 All meal refund decisions made by the Residence Life Office are final.

 8. Refunds for Medical Withdrawals – The Provost or designee has the authority to issue up to a full refund for tuition and Clarion University mandatory student fees for medical reasons.
-A student must request a refund for medical reasons by contacting the Student Financial Services Office and providing a medical excuse signed by a medical doctor stating that the student cannot complete the semester due to medical reasons.
+A student must request a refund for medical reasons by contacting the Student Financial Services Office and providing a medical excuse signed by a medical doctor (M.D. or D.O.) stating that the student cannot complete the semester due to medical reasons.
 The amount of the refund will be determined at the time of the request.
+Housing and Dining will be prorated based upon the original University refund schedule.
 Medical withdrawal refunds will not be granted for requests that are received by the Student Financial Services Office more than 90 days after the end of the semester for which the medical withdrawal is being requested.

 Please note: Students receiving financial assistance from Clarion University are subject to the same refund policies as those who are not aid recipients.

 Please note: Students, who are considering withdrawing or reducing their credit hour load, should contact the Student Financial Services Office first to determine the impact on their financial aid awards.